emmett-framework/emmett/docs/orm/models.md

 Default values
 --------------
-weppy models have a `default_values` attribute that helps you to set the default value for the field on record insertions:
+Emmett models have a `default_values` attribute that helps you to set the default value for the field on record insertions:

 ```python
 default_values = {